Badri Maharaj

 Badri Maharaj was an Indo-Fijian farmer, politician, and philanthropist.
+He was born as Badri Dutt Bamola however took on the surname Maharaj at some time after arriving in Fiji.
 He was the first Indian member of the Legislative Council serving for two periods between 1916 and 1923 and 1926 to 1929 as a nominated member, but he was not a popular choice for Fiji Indians, who preferred the lawyer, Manilal Doctor to be their representative.
 Despite his unpopularity, he was a man of principle and resigned from the Council in protest at what he believed was an unfair imposition of poll tax on the Fiji Indian people.
 He proposed an innovative system of Indian administration (panchayat) and showed himself to be ahead of his time by opposing child marriage and promoting education.

 Contribution to education

-He was born in 1868 in Bamoli village, near Rudraprayag in the state of Uttarakhand, India.
-He came to Fiji as an indentured labourer in 1889 and through his own hard work became a successful farmer.
+He was born in 1868 in Bamoli village, near Rudraprayag in the state of Uttarakhand, India, in which he ran away from the village when he was 12 and went to Agra.
+He came to Fiji as an indentured labourer in 1889.
 He was the first Fiji Indian to realise the need for schools for Indians and at his own expense founded the Wairuku Indian School, near Rakiraki, in 1898, making it the first Fiji Indian school to be established in Fiji.
 One of the famous Fijians to attend the school was not an Indian but Ratu Sir Lala Sukuna, regarded by many as the father of modern Fiji.